 Have customers ever stopped doing business with your company?
 Unless they posted all over social media, they probably departed silently, and you may not have even known about it.
 A study by NewVoiceMedia showed that 51% of customers would never do business with a company again after one negative experience.
 Just one?
 That’s a little shocking.

 It’s also shocking when you learn that it costs between 5 and 25 times more to acquire a new customer than retain an existing one.
 Wow.
-So what can companies do to keep customers happy and loyal and reduce customer churn?
+So what can companies do to keep customers happy, reduce customer churn and in turn, increase profitability?

 For instance, do you automatically think of employee retention when you think about customer retention?
 Maybe not, but you should.
 As Cristina Bravo Olmo, Vice President of Marketing at Wrike, said, “Employee churn is a key factor in customer churn.
 Personally, I want consistency, and I want to know my agency team understands my business and needs.
 That doesn’t happen when there’s a new team starting every few months.”